 The Greek Forum is mandatory for students who wish to pursue membership in any of the NPHC Greek organizations.
 The NPHC executive board will host a Greek Forum during the first few weeks of both the fall and spring semesters.
 Students who are considering participating in an NPHC-affiliated Greek organization’s intake process must attend Greek Forum before attending any NPHC organization’s interest meeting.
 For additional information about the Greek Forum, please contact Fraternal Leadership and Learning at 662-915-7609 or visit us in Minor Hall, BO5-C.

-Registration for the Fall 2018 Greek Forum will be open at a later date.
-Check back for updates!
+Registration for the Fall 2018 Greek Forum can be found here.

-Please note, if you attended the Greek Forum in the Spring 2018 you are not required to attend for the Spring 2018 semester to be eligible for membership in the Spring 2018.
+Please note, if you attended the Greek Forum in the Spring 2018 you are not required to attend for the Fall 2018 semester to be eligible for membership.